 Do I Really Need an LMS?

 Truthfully, only you can answer that question, but before you make a decision, be sure to consider the long-term benefits of an eLearning platform.
-Recent business trends suggest that 77% of US companies used eLearning in 2017 with 72% believing it gave them a competitive advantage.
-Companies are clearly trending toward using eLearning for their employee training, and since the pandemic, those numbers have only increased.
+Recent business trends suggest that companies are clearly trending toward using eLearning for their employee training, and since the pandemic, those numbers have only increased.
+According to a Deloitte study, 75% of CEOs agree that the pandemic has created opportunities to innovate through eLearning.
 Adapting to training with an LMS now will allow you to build a strong, flexible training program that will grow with your company.

 How Do I Choose the Right LMS?